 I have fond memories of eating chocolate in Italy, so on this visit, I stopped in many cafés to buy chocolates and kept them in my bag for when I needed a little something.
 On my last day, I discovered this elegant shop, located near Piazza della Signoria.
 I bought a few bars to bring home for family and selected many small pieces that you can pick out from bins and pay for by the gram.
 Everything was excellent, even the fruit candies.

-15) Drink cappuccino
+15) Drink cappuccino (in the morning only!)

-Like gelato, cappuccino in Italy is an obvious choice, but a little reminder doesn’t hurt.
 When I studied in Florence many years ago, drinking cappuccino was such an important part of my day that I was crowned “Cappuccino Queen”!
 But the cappuccino in Italy is so good that even if you’re not normally a coffee drinker, you must give it a try.
 Remember that standing up at a café is cheaper than sitting down, and that Italians frown upon ordering cappuccino after about 11:00 a.m., when they usually switch to espresso.

 16) Experience beauty at the Palatine Gallery